DIGVIJAY-SINGH-07/demo/README.md

-This is ny 1st Git Repository
+This is ny 1st Git Repository,
 Author- Digvijay Singh